Birds Of The Twelve Days Of Christmas

 On the first day of Christmas my true love sent to me: A Partridge in a Pear Tree

 The partridge, a member of the pheasant family, has been a traditional game bird in England for centuries.
-The plump, hen-like bird perched precariously in the pear tree is probably, in this case, a Grey Partridge (Perdix perdix).
-How it got in the tree is still a mystery, since partridges are usually ground birds.
+The plump, hen-like bird perched precariously in the pear tree is probably a Grey Partridge (Perdix perdix).

 On the second day of Christmas my true love sent to me: Two Turtle Doves